shr3yu/Waterhacks/README.md

 - cd .. <- This will go back to main directory

-- cd frontend/whfrontend <- This will go into the whfrontend folder -npm install <- This will install the dependencies
+- cd frontend/whfrontend <- This will go into the whfrontend folder
+- npm install <- This will install the dependencies
 - npm run dev <- This should host frontend on local port

 Go to https://localhost:8000 to see the website (rough)